12z/Minimalistic-web-framework/README.md

 It supports working with HTTP methods, headers, query string parameters, and body

 ## Requirements
+The framework and example application are intended to work under UNIX-like operating systems and only tested with Fedora 26.
+Everything below is applicable to Fedora 26, but *should* also work with other UNIX-like OSs.

 You will need `uwsgi` application installed to run your web server You can install it with